Wrestling fan who is a hell of a lot smarter than you. CM Punk is never coming back. Get over it.

 Yeah, the Attitude Era was successful, but it was successful because it took the cheap and easy route.
 The writing was awful, the wrestling was mediocre in most cases, and everything was overbooked.

 The Attitude Era is a product of its time.
-A time where making light of domestic violence and rampant homophobia were socially acceptable.
-A time where concussion injuries were less understood, and protecting the bodies of it's performers was not a priority because the could just pop another Vicodin after the match.
+A time when making light of domestic violence and being rampant homophobic were socially acceptable.
+A time when concussion injuries were less understood, and protecting the bodies of performers was not a priority because they could just pop another Vicodin after the match.

-The product now is designed to protect both the bodies, minds, and integrity of the performers, company, and sponsors.
+The product now is designed to protect both the bodies, minds, and integrity of the performers, company and sponsors.
 That's a good thing.
 The current product isn't great.
 A lot of us would love to see certain stars get moved up the card and are sick of seeing other stars forced down our throats.
-Fifty-fifty booking is boring and too heavily relied.
-Not everyone can be pushed, though and the fans demands do outweigh what is possible, but it'd be nice to have a bone thrown our way.
+Fifty-fifty booking is boring and too heavily relied upon.
+Not everyone can be pushed, though, and the fans' demands do outweigh what is possible, but it'd be nice to have a bone thrown our way.

 So will AEW push the WWE to improve its product?
 Doubtful.
 At most, we'd just see undercarders not used and then their contract extended to make up for days they were not used.

 But honestly, WWE doesn't need to change as it's business model relies on exclusive deals with networks, foreign governments, and sponsorship.
 Our favorite wrestler might be underutilized, but WWE can extend their contracts and then continue to sell us that wrestler's merchandise.